-Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.
+Whether you struggle with choosing a road bike or want to learn more about road bikes in general, you are in the right place.

 In this article, you find out: